DillonMercz/Sheets2Trello/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage and applications

+1. Software Development
+2. Freelance
-1. Medical Field
+3. Medical Field
-2. Engineering Field
+4. Engineering Field
-3. Data Science
+5. Data Science
-4. Education Systems
+6. Education Systems
-5. Companies (Large, Medium, and Small)
+7. Companies (Large, Medium, and Small)
-6. Freelancers
+8. Freelancers
-7. Government
+9. Government
-8. Online Event Booking
+10. Online Event Booking
-9. Custom Order Systems
+11. Custom Order Systems
-10. When Combined with a payment, this could be the frontend of a consulting Business.
+12. When Combined with a payment, this could be the frontend of a consulting Business.
-11. Accounting
+13. Accounting
-12. Construction
+14. Construction
-13. Organizing Information about organizations, events, and more.
+15. Organizing Information about organizations, events, and more.
-14. Storing information without having to build or set up a database.
+16. Storing information without having to build or set up a database.
-15. Software Development
+17. Nearly anything Digital.

 _For more examples, please refer to the [Documentation](https://example.com)_